Cultural Heritage and Museum Studies

 The Museum Studies program provides graduates with a basic range of skills and knowledge appropriate to museum work.
 The program aims to produce graduates who are independent, innovative and creative thinkers; have a commitment to reflective practice in museums; have an understanding of best practice standards in museum work; can competently undertake a range of museological techniques; can demonstrate ethical leadership in their chosen field of museum activity; and have a commitment to continuous improvement.

-Cultural Heritage coursework degrees will enable you to demonstrate, in your professional life, high level skills across a broad range of heritage practices.
-The courses will help you to develop an extensive, cross-disciplinary knowledge of heritage principles and practice and an awareness of community sensitivities.
+The Cultural Heritage coursework degree will enable you to demonstrate, in your professional life, high level skills across a broad range of heritage practices.
+The course will help you to develop an extensive, cross-disciplinary knowledge of heritage principles and practice and an awareness of community sensitivities.

 We offer a variety of programs in Cultural Heritage and Museum Studies, from Graduate Certificates, through to Masters.
 These courses are flexible and offered in a variety of modes including full time or part time, on or off campus, and with three intakes per year.